Shawon5030/History-Of-All-Programming-Language-/php.md

 🚀 Up next: **How to install and run PHP on your machine**, and a guide to setting up your development environment.
 ## ⚙️ PHP Setup and Installation

+Before writing and running PHP code, you need to set up a development environment.
+PHP is cross-platform and can run on Windows, macOS, and Linux.
+Let’s go through the different options for installing and running PHP.